|SRF/SWR/CAL switch and SWR CAL Knob

 Checking SWR with radios that have an SWR CAL knob

-The answer depends on what your reading was, and what you are doing with your CB radio.
+The answer depends on what your meter reading was, and what you are doing with your CB radio.
 If your reading was less than a 2, and you mainly use your CB for casual use, then you are done.
 Congrats!
 There is nothing else you need to do.
-However, if your SWR reading was above a 2, or if you want to talk on a different channel (or channels) or if you want to optimize your system for the best performance, keep reading.
+However, if your SWR reading was above a 2, or if you want to talk on a different channel (or channels) or if you want to optimize your system for the best peak performance, keep reading.

 The process can be summed up like this.
 1. Check your SWR reading.
 2. Adjust something on your antenna.
 3. Re-check your SWR to verify your adjustments.
 Here's a step by step process for setting or tuning the SWR on your CB antenna:

-|I thought I tuned my CB to my antenna?||This is a common misconception.
-To be very clear here: You are not tuning your CB to your antenna.
+|This is a common misconception.
+To be very helpful here: You are not tuning your CB to your antenna.
 Nor are you tuning your antenna to your CB.
-Instead, you are using your radio to CHECK your SWR reading, and then tuning your antenna(s) to your vehicle.
+Instead, you are using your radio meter to CHECK your SWR reading, and then tuning your antenna(s) to your vehicle.
 This is an important distinction!
 Your antenna is tuned to the ground plane your vehicle provides, and once you've set the SWR (aka tuned your antenna), then it is ready for any radio you want to use.
 Let me make that abundantly clear.
 Once you have a low SWR reading, you can use any CB you want.
 Your antenna is NOT tuned to your radio!

-|My SWR Reading is Higher than a 2||Follow the steps listed above and check your reading on channels 1, 20, and 40.
+|Follow the steps listed above and check your reading on channels 1, 20, and 40.
 If you find an SWR reading at or above a 2 on all channels, that may indicate something is installed incorrectly, or broken.
 You may need to replace your coax cable, mounts, and antenna(s) to resolve.

-|What do I DO to my antennas to adjust them?||First, check your antenna's package for the specific instructions for tuning.
+|First, check your antenna's package for the specific instructions for tuning.
 The Firestik FS series CB Antenna, and other similar fiberglass antennas, have a screw at the top of the antenna.
 Adjust this up or down based on your SWR readings.
 Some fiberglass antennas do not have a "tuneable tip", with these "cut to tune" antennas like the Firestik KW series CB antenna you need to remove the antenna's cap, then cut off the outer insulation until you can get to the copper wire.
 Cut this wire down to tune (if your reading on 40 is higher than 1) * it's not uncommon to have to remove A LOT of copper wire to get these antennas tuned.
 For steel whip antennas, like the Wilson 2000 Trucker Antenna, you may need to use bolt cutters to trim the "whip" portion of the antenna.
 Remove the whip from the holder (held in with set screws) and either move up or down according to the readings.
 If your readings tell you to go down more, you will need to cut the whip with bolt cutters. (this is pretty common).

-|My radio's SWR light or "ANT" light is coming on?||This means your SWR reading is too high and you can damage your radio by talking.
+|This means your SWR reading is too high and you can damage your radio by talking.
 Either attempt to tune your SWR using the steps above, or start replacing your antenna system parts until it's resolved.
-If you're near Iowa, come visit us and a technician can test your antenna system and find out what's actually going on.|

-© Walcott Radio 2017 Walcott Radio.
+© Walcott Radio 2017-2020 Walcott Radio.
 All rights reserved.